🔧 When There is No System, Everything Becomes a Follow-Up

 Just simple, well-designed systems that:

-• Show what’s happening in real time.
+- Show what is happening in real time.

-• Help teams track, update, and self-manage.
+- Help teams track, update, and self-manage.

-• Free the leader from being the source of all answers.
+- Free the leader from being the source of all answers.

 🎯 Want a quick way to spot gaps in your operations?

-It’s knowing where things stand without asking.
+It is knowing where things stand without asking.

 🔄 From Dependency Loops to Self-Managing Rhythms